Anroc/identity-blockchain/task-definition/change-claim-contract.md

 #### Frontend

 * Provide change attribute view
-  * List of linked entities (**that user has data with**) for easy access (maybe read provider entries from database and match with distributed table)
+  * List of linked entities (**that user has data with**) for easy access (maybe read provider entries from database and match with distributed table).
-  * _what do you mean with linked entities.
-Do you mean, that a for each attribute the correspnding provider should be shown?_
+  Match each attribute to the provider who sent this claim (probably to the domain).
+Since after registration we receive a jsonblob with all attributes a provider has, we should be able to link all of these attributes to this entity, to act as a filter for the frontend
     * List of attributes to be changed
     * New value field
 * Main view
-  * Display status of change-attribute
-  * _maybe optional? why do we need it_
+  * *Optional: Display status of change-attribute.
+Asynchronous process on the side of the provider and user should be informed whether the change is still ongoing, has been accepted or denied*

 #### Database
 * Replace jsonblobs on updates
-* Provide list of provider-entities user has data with and "position" in database
-* _what do you mean with "position"_
+* *How do we store the data?
+Can we simply put all json blobs into the db and the engine creates the model for each blob itself or do we have to define a model for each provider jsonblob ourself?*

 #### Logic
 * Forward change-attribute_DATA jsonblob to Database